 Opportunities for Study

-Wanting a qualification that prepares you to work with Children & Young People?
+A qualification that prepares you to work with Children & Young People

 The Centre for Children and Young People, in conjunction with the School of Education, offers a number of postgraduate qualifications providing a contemporary, professionally relevant and practical interdisciplinary qualification for people working, or intending to work, with children, young people and their families.
 The awards are specially targeted for professionals working in contexts including: